 - Sweetened five year old girls were classified as drinking less than one, one and less than two or two servings per day of sweetened beverages

-- Beverage intake measured at the same point in time as adiposity, 24-hour energy intake at age five years, parental education, family income and maternal body mass index at study entry.
+- Beverage intake measured at the same point in time as adiposity, 24-hour energy intake at age five years, parental education, family income and maternal BMI at study entry.

 - Initial N: 197 (100% female)